Alesso: 2016–present: Standalone singles

 In October 2018, Alesso played three back to back sold-out shows at the Hollywood Palladium in Los Angeles.
 Previously in the year he also performed shows in Brooklyn and San Francisco.

 Alesso's final single release of 2018 was "Tilted Towers", made in partnership with video game streamer Ninja and was debuted live on Twitch where it was watched by over fifty thousand fans.
 The song's name is based on a popular map in the video game Fortnite, which Alesso and Ninja live streamed playing together to promote the track's release.

-He was also featured in Netflix's 'Vai Anitta' docu-series, which follows the life of fellow Shots Studios' superstar, Anitta (singer).
+He was also featured in Netflix's 'Vai Anitta' docu-series, which follows the life of fellow Shots Studios' superstar, Anitta.
 An episode of the series focuses on their collaborative single "Is That for Me" and the subsequent music video shot in the Amazon jungle.

 Alesso finished off his year with a New Year's Eve performance at Miami's Fontainebleau Resort.
 He co-headlined the show with Colombian reggaeton star J Balvin where the two played at the venue's poolside.

-On 29 January 2019 it was announced that Alesso will perform at the Indy 500 Snake Pit on 26 May 2019, along with Skrillex, Illenium, and Chris Lake.
+On 29 January 2019, it was announced that Alesso would perform at the Indy 500 Snake Pit on 26 May 2019, along with Skrillex, Illenium, and Chris Lake.
 Previous performers have included: Axwell Λ Ingrosso, deadmau5, Diplo, GRiZ, Zedd, Marshmello, Martin Garrix, Steve Aoki, Kaskade, Hardwell, Dillon Francis, and Zeds Dead.
-On 22 February 2019 he performed at the concert Venezuela Live Aid alongside influencers Lele Pons and Juanpa Zurita to help raise funds to fight Venezuelan humanitarian crisis.
+On 22 February 2019, he performed at Venezuela Live Aid alongside influencers Lele Pons and Juanpa Zurita to help raise funds to fight Venezuelan humanitarian crises.

-In November 2020, Alesso performed at Road to Ultra Taiwan, one of the few major music events still taking place in 2020 despite the COVID-19 pandemic.
+In November 2020, Alesso performed at Road to Ultra Taiwan, one of the few major music events still taking place in 2020, despite the COVID-19 pandemic.

+In June 2023, Alesso played Heroes (We Could Be) at the 2023 UEFA Champions League final.

 In other media

 One of the heists in the popular video game Payday 2 has the players robbing a vault during an Alesso concert.
 The heist, named The Alesso Heist, was released on 21 May 2015.
-The music played during the concert are two of Alesso's own tracks, Payday and Profondo.
+The music played during the concert are two of Alesso's own tracks, "Payday" and "Profondo".